 As the NFL learns more about player health and safety, the league evaluates and changes rules to evolve the game and try to improve protections for players.
-Since 2002 alone, the NFL has made 50 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.
+Since 2002 alone, the NFL has made over 50 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.

 - Makes permanent the playing rule that changes the spot of the next snap after a touchback resulting from a free kick to the 25-yard line.

 - It is a foul if a player lowers his head to initiate and make contact with his helmet against an opponent.
 It is a penalty that will result in the loss of 15 yards.
 If the foul is by the defense, it is also an automatic first down.
 The player may be disqualified.

 - Modifies the kickoff play for one year only.

 - Prohibits the “leaper” block attempt on field goal and extra point plays.

 - Extends the rule changing the spot of the next snap after a touchback resulting from a free kick to the 25-yard line for another year.

 - Gives a receiver running a pass route defenseless player protection.

 - Prohibits crackback blocks by a backfield player who is in motion, even if he is not more than two yards outside the tackle when the ball is snapped.

 - Reduces the length of overtime in the preseason and regular season to 10 minutes.